wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 This paper assumes a common store-buffer based backend pipeline architecture.
 Store instructions (or uops) are issued into the execution unit for address and source operand computation.
 The store operation can also be added into a dedicated structure, called the store queue, but this is irrelevant to the current topic.
+When the store operation commits, it is inserted into another structure, called the store buffer (SB), which holds store operations that have already committed and are potentially removed from the ROB (retired).
+Store operations are drained from the SB in the order they are inserted (i.e., program order), but not ordered with any previous or future loads, observing the Total Store Ordering (TSO) model.